swift-server/swift-aws-lambda-runtime/readme.md

    )
    ```

-2. Create a main.swift and implement your Lambda.
+2. Create a ‘main.swift’ and implement your Lambda.

    ### Using Closures